blay/blay.se/edgeryders.markdown

 forms can be interpreted.
 This comes in several categories that has been chosen for how they correspond to forms of political participation I have found in the mission reports.
 This is somewhat of a redundant approach.
-Since the edgeryders are ’’citizen experts’’, they are of course also self-reflexive and read and are inspired by theory, perhaps the same theory that I use to analyze the forms of participation they engage in.
+Since the edgeryders are ”citizen experts”, they are of course also self-reflexive and read and are inspired by theory, perhaps the same theory that I use to analyze the forms of participation they engage in.
 There are even references to this kind of literature in the mission reports and discussions on Edgeryders.
 The use of this material is therefor not only a way of externally interpreting the actions of edgeryders but also to bring forth some of the *source material* within these forms of participation.
 For example I rely sometimes on design theory that in recent years have developed into a theory for the